 As with all trading on Betfair, knowledge is key.
-Putting one or two reasons for a trade together often result in positive results.
+Putting one or two reasons for a trade together often make for the most positive results.
 Ensuring you test each strategy over a large enough sample, and keeping to the plan is important.
 The more information on offer, the easier things become!

 What not to do…

-It’s quite normal to get over-excited and start betting heavy once you find some useful tennis trading strategies.
+It’s quite normal to get over-excited and start betting heavily once you find some useful tennis trading strategies.
 But be aware; each situation and tournament is different.

 Different surfaces, players, locations and even crowds can make a difference to a match.
 Especially if it’s a final where a lot is at stake.
 Stick to a regular staking plan to avoid unnecessary highs and lows!

 Similar Article: Horse Racing Trading Strategies to Help YOU Win More…